HOGENT-Databases/DB2-Workshops/docs/README.md

 In certain workshops a `.IPYNB` file is provided, this file can be opened with `Azure Data Studio` and can give you some more insight.
 Basically it combines SQL statements which can be executed and some additional information how the statement works.

 ## Contributions and feedback
 Please feel free to open issues, fix bugs/typo's or provide feedback.
+If you want to learn more about Pull Requests, Forks and why we use them in this repository, [this Medium Article](https://zellwk.com/blog/submit-pull-request) can provide some insight